 Perennial plants are quite adaptable and have a long lifespan as compared to the annual and biennial plants.

-They can survive for three to four years if maintained correctly, so it is crucial to make the right choice to ensure that your plants thrive well.
+Some perennials can survive for decades if maintained correctly, so it is crucial to make the right choice to ensure that your plants thrive well.

-There are several factors that can affect the lifespan of your perennial plants.
-Not all of them can survive for more than three years.
+There are several factors that can affect the lifespan of your perennial plants:

 Climatic conditions, location, and soil can impact the growth and development of the plants.
 While choosing the right kind of plants, it is important to keep these factors in mind as they are crucial to your garden’s success.